CMClearMathAcademy

 A free Pre-Algebra lesson from the “Statistics and Probability” unit, with a worked example and practice problems including step-by-step solutions.

 Probability describes how likely an event is.
 For equally likely outcomes, probability is favorable outcomes divided by total outcomes.
 A probability of 0 means impossible, 1 means certain, and values between 0 and 1 describe events that might happen.
+In Statistics and Probability, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn